bucs110fall2024/final-project-alisha-antonella/Final Project/README.md

 - <<
 1. Budgeting- will count the money that has been earned, display the revenue, and predict how much money the   costumer will make in the future based off of their preformance
-2. Cooking- will display buttons for the player to select the dough, toppings, cook the pizza, and package it and give it to the costumer
+2. Cooking- will display buttons for the player to select the dough, toppings, cook the pizza, and package it and give it to the costumer.
+Will also display a button which will allow the player to buy more dough, toppings, and boxes
 3. Costumer- will display an order at the top of the screen and the costumer will pay the player and give tip if the order is correct
 4. Home- will display the homescreen which will include the name of the game and a start button
 5. Music-
 6. Player- will take the order, move cooking stations, and use the budget to calculate spendings
-7. Supplies- will display a button which will allow the player to buy more dough, toppings, and boxes
 8. Upgrades- will display a button which will allow the player to buy more toppings and a faster cooking time
 >>